woct0rdho/triton-windows/README.md

 ### 5. MSVC and Windows SDK

-MSVC and Windows SDK are required.
+C compiler is required.
+If you don't have one, I recommend to install MSVC and Windows SDK.
 * You can install them in Visual Studio
     * If you don't want to install the whole Visual Studio, you can just install [Visual Studio Build Tools](https://aka.ms/vs/17/release/vs_BuildTools.exe)
 * Visual Studio >= 2017 is supported